KyleGospo/Steam-Deck-Software-Undervolt/README.md

 In order to enable the `on.sh`, `off.sh`, and `experimental.sh` scripts that allows you to enable, disable and experiment with undervolt from game mode run the following to apply the path listener:
 `systemctl enable --now set-ryzenadj-tweaks.path`

 Having done that you can add `on.sh`, `off.sh`, and `experimental.sh` as non-steam apps and run them from game mode to control undervolt status.
-Useful to see effect of undervolt quickly, and expect with unstable settings.
+Useful to see effect of undervolt quickly, and experiment with unstable settings.

 #### To apply the undervolt until next restart, run the following: